 One thing that might be useful, it says beware of dog (if you set off an alarm that won't go off if you just see the shrine) but you should really beware of dog poop.
 All in all it was alright.[Betty, 08/19/2010]

 Rose Arveson died in 1963.
 Her daughters said that six roses left on her coffin came back to life and had wondrous healing powers.
-Regarding their mom as a saint, they built this elaborate outdoor shrine.
+Regarding their mom as a saint, they built this elaborate outdoor shrine next to the family house.
 The tabloids used to report on miraculous cures brought on by roses shipped by mail from the Saint Rose E. Arveson Shrine, and believers would make the pilgrimage.
-This was years ago, and traffic is down.
-Considerably.
+One daughter died in 2008, another in 2011, but no one knew until the home was condemned in 2013.
+The city has since cleaned up the property, but the whole place may be bulldozed.
+See it soon.